vruusmann/openscoring.io/_posts/2018-07-09-converting_sparkml_pipeline_pmml.md

 * `#build()` - Returns the PMML document as a live `org.dmg.pmml.PMML` object.
 * `#buildByteArray()` - Returns the PMML document as a byte array.
-* `#buildFile(java.io.File)` - Writes the PMML document to the specified file in local filesystem.
+* `#buildFile(java.io.File)` - Writes the PMML document into the specified file in the local filesystem.
 Upon success, returns the argument `java.io.File` object unchanged.

 The first option is aimed at PMML-savvy applications that wish to perform extra processing on the PMML document (eg. adding or removing feature transformations).
 However, most applications should be content with the JPMML-SparkML generated PMML document, and will be processing it as a generic blob.